 - ¾ cup granulated sugar

-- ¼ sea salt
+- ¼ teaspoon sea salt

-- ½ teaspoon vanilla
+- ½ teaspoon vanilla extract

-- 1 egg well beaten
+- 1 whole egg well beaten

-- ¼ cup soft butter
+- ¼ cup butter room temperature soft

 - ¼ cup maple syrup